 Lowri has contributed to successful HLF bids for the restoration of buildings and structures in the North East, and has been a visiting tutor at Newcastle University’s School of Architecture, Planning and Landscape for the last seven years.

-Drawn to igloo’s ethos and approach to sustainable development, Lowri is committed to involving a diverse range of people in the placemaking process.
-She is working with the Siglion team in Sunderland, creating opportunities for residents, groups and schools to shape early stage projects on key sites and connecting Siglion’s developments with the cultural life of the city.
+Drawn to igloo’s ethos and approach to sustainable development, Lowri is committed to involving a diverse range of people in the placemaking process, from vision origination to development use post build.